Joint Degrees - J.D./M.B.A in Sports Business

 All Sports Law courses count towards the requirements for the J.D. degree and also may be used to satisfy the requirements for the Sports Law Certificate.

-Nine credit hours of Sports Law courses may be counted as free electives for the M.B.A. component of the joint degree program, which must include Amateur Sports Law (3 credit hours) and Professional Sports Law (3 credit hours) and EITHER two 2 credit hour Sports Law Workshops (e.g., Legal and Business Issues in Baseball, Legal and Business Issues in Collegiate Athletics, Legal Issues in Youth, High School, and Recreational Sports, Representing Professional Athletes and Coaches, Sports Industry Governance, Sports Sponsorship and Marketing Legal and Business Issues, Sports Venues: From Election Day to Game Day), OR one 2 credit Sports Law Workshop and the 2 credit Topics in Advanced Legal Research - Sports Law course.
-Joint degree program students must maintain a 3.0 cumulative grade point average in all classes taken to fulfill the requirements for the M.B.A. in Sports Business degree, including the sports law classes used as free electives.
-In addition, students must earn a grade of at least a C in all sports law classes counted as free electives for the M.B.A. in Sports Business degree.
+Joint JD/MBA students wanting to earn the specialization in Sport Business must complete 12 credits of Sports Law courses.
+Ten credit hours of Sports Law courses may be counted as 9 credits of open electives and one credit of skills course credit for the M.B.A. component of the joint degree program.
+The ten credit hours must include Amateur Sports Law (3 credit hours), Professional Sports Law (3 credit hours), one 2 credit hour Sports Law Workshop (e.g., Legal and Business Issues in Baseball, Legal and Business Issues in Collegiate Athletics, Legal Issues in Youth, High School, and Recreational Sports, Representing Professional Athletes and Coaches, Sports Industry Governance, Sports Sponsorship and Marketing Legal and Business Issues, Sports Venues), and one 2 credit hour Topics in Advanced Legal Research - Sports Law course.
+Students that complete the 3 credit hour Internet Law course (offered periodically) can fulfill the Information Technology requirements of the M.B.A. program.
+However, only a maximum of 12 credits can be double counted for the MBA program.
+Joint degree program students must maintain a 3.0 cumulative grade point average in all classes taken to fulfill the requirements for the M.B.A. in Sport Business degree, including the sports law classes used as open electives.
+In addition, students must earn a grade of at least a C in all sports law classes counted as open electives for the M.B.A. in Sport Business degree.

 All students participating in the J.D./M.B.A. in Sports Business joint degree program must take a 3 credit hour course that satisfies the Information Technology and eBusiness requirement for the M.B.A. degree.
 Students may take the Internet Law or comparable course currently offered by the Law School to fulfill this requirement.
 Doing so will enable a total of 12 credit hours of Law School courses to be counted towards the requirements for the M.B.A. in Sports Business component of the joint degree.